remote-admin-tool/andova-pro/README.md

 - **Gallery & File Access** — View, download, and manage files and gallery content seamlessly.

-- **Remote Controls** — Activate the flashlight, trigger alarms, and perform fun commands like TTS or pranks.
+- **Remote Controls** — Activate the flashlight, trigger alarms, Live Screen session and perform fun commands like TTS or pranks.

 - **Stealth Mode** — The app automatically grants necessary permissions and hides itself after installation.

 - **Auto-Destruct** — Remotely delete the app from the device via the dashboard with no traces left behind.

+- - **Advanced Capabilities** — Not listing them here due to Guideline violation.

 ---